PanosKappos2000/Blitzen/README.md

 -To load gltf scenes it uses the surprisingly intuitive cgltf library : https://github.com/jkuhlmann/cgltf

 -For the vertices that are loaded, the incredible meshoptimizer library is used to generate indices, LODs, clusters and optimize the vertex cache.
-Meshoptimizer is written by Arseny Kapoulkine (zeux on github) https://github.com/zeux/meshoptimizer, whose Niagara streams on Youtube have massively influenced the renderer of this Engine (https://www.youtube.com/watch?v=BR2my8OE1Sc&list=PL0JVLUVCkk-l7CWCn3-cdftR0oajugYvd).
+Meshoptimizer is written by Arseny Kapoulkine (zeux on github) https://github.com/zeux/meshoptimizer.

 Uses compute shaders to perform frustum and occlusion culling on each surface.
 It also loads LODs automatically for each surface loaded.
 With all of these active it is capable of handling scenes with millions of objects (tested on an RTX3060).